j15marti/stock-bot/README.md

-# stock-monitor
+# stock-bot
-Shows ticker symbol, current stock price, change throughout the day on a 16x2 display.
+Changing Sherwin Chiu's cool stock-monitor into a half-ass stock-robot